 As mentioned earlier in this article, this guide is designed to help you both if you decide to do the work yourself or to hand the job over to a renovation contractor.
 However, even if you do DIY work, you will probably have to hire specialists to do some things including plumbing and electrical work.
 In some regions (including Quebec), it is mandatory.

-You’ve decided to give the full job to a contractor?
-In that case, you will have to choose between a general contractor who can oversee the project from a to z or if you prefer to hire specialized contractors for each task.
+You’ve decided to give the entire job to a contractor?
+In that case, you will have to choose between a general contractor who can oversee the project from a to z or you can hire a dedicated contractor for each task.
 To help you in your decision-making process, read our article on this topic.

 Wondering how to go about finding contractors for your kitchen renovations?
 Fill out the form HERE so that we can put you in contact with certified contractors.